Sawrz/docker-configs/mediawiki/README.md

 docker-compose -p mediawiki up -d
 ```

-Keep in mind, you can exchange `mediawiki` for something else, e.g., `mediawiki-test`.
+Keep in mind; you can exchange `mediawiki` for something else, e.g., `mediawiki-test`.

 Enter your `URL` and log in with your username and password you chose.